 A word from our Executive Director

-Whether you are a law enforcement officer, fire fighter, Paramedic, mental health professional, elected official or person directly affected by mental illness, you can become an advocate for changing the way your community responds to crisis incidents and people struggling with mental health.
-MN CIT training will help by increasing your awareness, understanding and practicing de-escalation techniques, wellness awareness, building a resource network and implementing the CIT model in your agency.
+Whether you are a law enforcement officer, fire fighter, paramedic, mental health professional, elected official, educators or person directly affected by mental illness, you can become an advocate for changing the way your community responds to crisis incidents and people struggling with mental health.
+MN CIT training will help by increasing your awareness and understanding of how to support someone in crisis or experiencing a change in their mental health.
+You will be able to practice de-escalation techniques with professional actors, grow in your awareness of personal wellness, engage in dialogue around cultural competency and implicit bias, and build a resource network to assist you in implementing the CIT model in your agency.

 About MN CIT